muftring/iu-netsci/topics/information-diffusion.md

 # Cognitive Biases
-**motivated reasoning**: an emotion-biased decision-making phenomenon.
+**[motivated reasoning](https://en.wikipedia.org/wiki/Motivated_reasoning)**: an emotion-biased decision-making phenomenon.
 It is the idea that humans are motivated to believe whatever confirms their opinions.
 Motivated reasoning can lead to a false social consensus over time.

-**social consensus reality**: beliefs with high societal consensus are treated like facts, whereas beliefs with relatively low consensus are more susceptible to persuasion and attitude change.
+**[consensus reality](https://en.wikipedia.org/wiki/Consensus_reality)**: beliefs with high societal consensus are treated like facts, whereas beliefs with relatively low consensus are more susceptible to persuasion and attitude change.
 This is most likely a product of the social consensus of the specific community one lives in.

 -----
 # References